sandeepkumar96674/Spotify_Data_Exploration/README.md

 You can download the Dataset from Kaggle using the [link](https://www.kaggle.com/datasets/sandeepkumar7372/spotify-dataset).

+I have solved the Business Problem by using SQL and Python Both.

+You can check my approach for Python Solution using the [link]().

+For Solution using SQL, Go through with the following:

 Create the Table using the following query before importing the Dataset in Database: